zachmayer/backblaze_analysis/README.md

-According to this analysis, the most cost effective drive is the [st16000nm001g](https://www.ebay.com/sch/i.html?_from=R40&_nkw=st16000nm001g&_sacat=0&LH_BIN=1&_sop=15&rt=nc&LH_ItemCondition=1000%7C1500), which costs 165 and has a 5 year survival rate of 9487.9%.
-This drive costs \$10.31 per TB, and \$10.87 to store 1 TB for 5 years.
+According to this analysis, the most cost effective drive is the [st16000nm001g](https://www.ebay.com/sch/i.html?_from=R40&_nkw=st16000nm001g&_sacat=0&LH_BIN=1&_sop=15&rt=nc&LH_ItemCondition=1000%7C1500), which costs \$165 and has a 5 year survival rate of 94.9%.
+This drive costs \$10.87 to store 1 TB for 5 years (this price includes the probability of failure).

 Again, the price data is probably incorrect, but its still an interesting analysis.